Overview

 Day 1 – Victoria Falls

-Your tour begins today in the town of Victoria falls, home to the spectacular Victoria Falls.
+Today is your arrival day in the town of Victoria Falls, home to the spectacular Victoria Falls.
 The bustling adventure town of Victoria Falls also offers a range of optional activities for those wanting a dose of adrenaline.
+If you wish to participate in the various activities available, please visit the offices of Shearwater, our preferred supplier (https://www.shearwatervictoriafalls.com/experience/, to book your activities.
 For the more relaxed traveller there are craft markets to explore and a delicious high tea is on offer at the Victoria Falls Hotel.
+You will meet your crew in the reception area of Shearwater at 17:00pm

 This morning you will have the opportunity to participate in the many optional activities on offer in the town of Victoria Falls.
 After lunch, we travel the short distance to the Botswana border, crossing into Botswana and will arrive at our accommodation in the late afternoon, to set up camp on the banks of the Chobe River.